How to Use AI for Speech Rehearsal and Practice

 How AI Simulates a Practice Audience

-One of the most useful rehearsal techniques is presenting to a simulated audience that asks questions and pushes back.
-You can prompt AI to act as a specific type of audience member: sceptical, confused, enthusiastic, or distracted.
+One of the most useful techniques is presenting to a simulated audience that asks questions and pushes back.
+Prompt AI to play a specific kind of person: sceptical, confused, enthusiastic, or distracted.
+Tell it your topic, your core message, and who you expect in the room, then deliver a section out loud and ask for the response that audience would give.

 How to Use AI to Practise Handling Tough Questions

-The Q&A section of any presentation is where preparation meets reality.
-You cannot script it, and you cannot predict exactly what people will ask.
-But you can train yourself to handle unexpected questions with clarity rather than panic.
+The Q&A is where preparation meets reality.
+You cannot script it and you cannot predict exactly what people will ask, but you can train yourself to meet an unexpected question with clarity rather than panic.
+Ask AI for the ten hardest questions your audience might ask, be specific about who they are and what worries them, then practise answering each one out loud, not in writing.

 How to Rehearse Your Opening Until It Feels Natural